Header image courtesy of Ariyani Tedjo (via Shutterstock)

 Black sesame soup is a polarising dessert, but you’ll quickly learn to not judge it on its dark appearance.
 A rich and velvety soup made with both white and black sesame seeds, black sesame soup is super beneficial for nourishing your body inside and out as well as promoting hair growth.

-Dai Leung Hung Fai Kee is a bit off the beaten path but famous for their hand-ground seeds and nuts soups.
+Dai Leung Hung Fai Kee is a bit off the beaten path but famous for its hand-ground seeds and nuts soups.
 Batches are made fresh daily inside the cosy shop and the rich pastes can be made from black sesame, sweet almond, walnut, and peanut.

 Dai Leung Hung Fai Kee, 8 Chuen Lung Street, Tsuen Wan | (+852) 2419 7711